-Thanks to the high energy efficiency and low running costs, Fire Rated Downlights are a popular choice when it comes to functional and contemporary lighting.
-While saving energy and money are important factors, safety should always be the top consideration when updating your home lighting or planning your next property lighting project.
+Thanks to the high energy efficiency and low running costs, fire rated downlights are a popular choice when it comes to functional and contemporary lighting.
+While saving energy and money are important factors, safety should always be the top priority when updating your home lighting or planning your next property lighting project.

-Not all downlights are the same and not all fittings are suitable for every room or project.
-When it comes to installing recessed lighting, you have the choice of fire-rated downlights or non-fire rated.
+Not all LED downlights are the same, and not all fittings are suitable for every room or project.
+When it comes to installing recessed lighting, you have the choice of fire rated or non fire rated downlights.
 Choosing the wrong one can have massive and serious consequences in the event of a fire.

 Items 1-15 of 43